 Specify the

-which should match the local non-FQDN name of the machine on your network.
-ClickNext
+Subject Alternative Namewhich should match the local non-FQDN name of the machine on your network.
+ClickNext.

 WARNING: The certificate MUST have a